 a realistic mirror of the ways in which we work and play and socialize.
 That was that once the state of our interactions was on line, we could then use computers to help us analyse it, make sense of what we are doing, where we individually fit in, and how we can better work together.

 If that is not important and worthy, then I do not know what is.

-The post "A Lesson on How the Open Web Works" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/02/web-lesson/) on February 23, 2013.
+The post "A Lesson on How the Open Web Works" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2013/02/web-lesson/) on February 23, 2013.